 Conflict with communities: Herders sometimes kill snow leopards in retaliation for attacking their livestock.
 And the decline in the leopard’s natural prey is forcing them to rely more on livestock for food and increasing the risk of retaliatory killing.

 Shrinking home: Snow leopards need vast areas to thrive.
 But expanding human and livestock populations are rapidly encroaching on their habitat.
 New roads and mines are also fragmenting their remaining range.

 Changing climate: All these threats will be exacerbated by the impact of climate change on the fragile mountain environment - putting the future of snow leopards at even greater risk.
 It will also endanger the livelihoods of local communities and the tens of millions of people living downstream of these major watersheds.

 WWF is helping to address all these threats.
 But we can’t do it without your help.

 WWF has been working for years to conserve snow leopards – supporting scientific studies, sustainable community development projects, and efforts to end poaching.
 But with snow leopard numbers at an all-time low, we are drastically scaling up our activities.
-With your support, we can bring this endangered big cat back from the brink of extinction.
+With your support, we can bring this magnificent big cat back from the brink of extinction.